Parks and Recreation

 Access and Parking

-Limited street parking is available along the turnoff from Manchester Road that leads into the park from the south and west.
+Limited street parking is available along the turnoff from Manchester Road on the west edge of the park.

 The park is accessible on foot and by bike using the surrounding streets.
 Washtenaw Avenue to the north of the park has sidewalks along each side but no bike lanes.
 There are no bike racks at the park.